 On May 2, 1996, Judge Weiner administratively dismissed all pending MARDOC claims without prejudice, noting that the claimants had "provide[d] no real medical or exposure history," and had been unable to do so for months.
 In re Asbestos Prods.
 Liab.
 Litig.
 (No. VI), No. 2 MDL 875, 1996 WL 239863, at 1-2 (E.D.
 Pa.
 May 2, 1996).
 Judge Weiner also ordered that these "asymptomatic cases" could be activated if the plaintiffs began to suffer from an impairment and could show (1) "satisfactory evidence [of] an asbestos-related personal injury compensable under the law," and (2) "probative evidence of exposure" to a defendant's products.
 Id. at 5.
 On March 14, 1997, Judge Weiner applied that dismissal order to all future MARDOC cases that had not yet been filed (e.g., this case).
-In 2002, the MDL Court ordered that administratively dismissed cases remain active for certain purposes (e.g., entertaining years after he filed his asbestos action (and approximately eight years after it was dismissed), in January of 2005, Mr. Long filed for bankruptcy pursuant to Chapter 7 of the bankruptcy code, without listing his asbestos claims as an asset in the bankruptcy filing.
-Approximately four months later, in May of 2005, the bankruptcy case was closed.
-Thereafter, in February of 2007, Mr. Long was diagnosed with asbestos-related lung cancer, giving rise to a claim for a malignant asbestos-related disease.
-On January 27, 2011 (approximately six years after he was discharged from bankruptcy, and approximately thirteen years after Mr. Long first filed his asbestos action), the MDL Court reinstated Mr. Long's asbestos action, which had been dismissed by Judge Weiner in 1996.
+In 2002, the MDL Court ordered that administratively dismissed cases remain active for certain purposes (e.g., entertaining settlement motions and orders, motions for amendment to the pleadings, etc.), and in 2003, clarified that the administrative dismissals were "not intended to provide a basis for excluding the MARDOC claimants from participating in settlement programs or prepackaged bankruptcy programs[.]"
+In re Am.
+Capital Equip., 296 Fed.
+App'x 270, 272 (3d Cir.
+2008) (quoting In re Asbestos years after he filed his asbestos action (and approximately seven years after it was dismissed), in October of 2004, Plaintiff filed for bankruptcy pursuant to Chapter 7 of the bankruptcy code, without listing his asbestos claims as an asset in the bankruptcy filing.
+Approximately three months later, in January of 2005, the bankruptcy case was closed.
+Thereafter, in July of 2007, Plaintiff was diagnosed with asbestos-related cancer, giving rise to a claim for a malignant asbestos-related disease.
+On January 24, 2011 (approximately seven years after he was discharged from bankruptcy, and approximately eleven years after Plaintiff first filed his asbestos action), the MDL Court reinstated Plaintiff's asbestos action, which had been dismissed by Judge Weiner in 1997.
 A summary of this timeline of events is as follows:

-- March 1997 Asbestos action administratively dismissed - 1998 Asbestos action filed (non-malignancy claims) - January 2005 Bankruptcy action filed - May 2005 Bankruptcy action closed - February 2007 Cancer diagnosis (malignancy claims)
+- March 1997 Asbestos action administratively dismissed - 2000 Asbestos action filed (non-malignancy claims) - October 2004 Bankruptcy action filed - January 2005 Bankruptcy action closed - July 2007 Cancer diagnosis (malignancy claims) - January 2011 Asbestos action reinstated by MDL Court the asbestos action as an asset in his bankruptcy filing, and